acrenwelge/acrenwelge.github.io/_posts/2017-03-09-color-palette.md

 I also used a media query `@media screen and (max-width: 730px) {...}` to hide some buttons and options on smaller screens.

+I also used an icon gallery called [Font Awesome](http://fontawesome.io) which added some visual flare to my buttons.

 ## The Javascript
 I used two Javascript libraries on this project: